 She cut her teeth in journalism as a staff reporter for the weekly newsmagazine Chemical & Engineering News and later as a freelance multimedia journalist.
 Her stories about space, climate, chemistry, death, drugs, dino poop and more have appeared in print and digital outlets including Freethink, Insider, Knowable Magazine, Mental Floss, Nature, New Scientist, Science Careers, Scientific American, The Open Notebook, and VICE News.

-She’s based in DC and her name is pronounced like this.
+She’s based in LA and her name is pronounced like this.
 If you’d like to be a Tiên Nguyễn completist, visit her LinkedIn page.
-Contact her through Twitter @mustlovescience or email at tiennguyenwrites at gmail.
+If you’re a scientist who’s interested in becoming a science writer, she wrote this for you: How I broke into science writing.
+Contact her through IG @mustlovescience or email at tiennguyenwrites at gmail.